Last Updated on December 15, 2022 by Jayprakash Prajapati

 It focuses on determining the inline MBO unit and individual goals.
 With organizational goals.
 These goals define the responsibilities of different parts of the organization.
 And help the organization integrate with its parts and its environment.

-And this MBO seeks to balance and blend the long-term objectives (profit, growth, and survival of the firm with the personal objectives of key executives).
-And this requires that all corporate, departmental, and personal goals are clearly defined and integrated.
+This MBO seeks to balance and blend the long-term objectives (profit, growth, and survival of the firm with the personal objectives of key executives).
+This requires that all corporate, departmental, and personal goals are clearly defined and integrated.

 2. Participation.

 The MBO process is characterized by a high degree of involvement of the people concerned in goal setting and performance evaluation.
-And such participation provides an opportunity to influence decisions and clarify job relationships with superiors, subordinates, and peers.
+Such participation provides an opportunity to influence decisions and clarify job relationships with superiors, subordinates, and peers.

 It also helps in improving the motivation and morale of the people.
 And result in role clarity.
 Interactive decision-making is a condition of MBO.
 This MBO requires all key personnel to contribute the maximum for the overall objectives.